Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 In this thrilling competition, two two-wheeled self-balancing cars face a daunting challenge.
 They must work together, carrying a foam board (the cap of your balanced car container) across a treacherous 5-meter-long and 2-meter-wide track.
 The path ahead is scattered with various obstacles, and while one car is equipped with an ultrasonic sensor to guide the way, the other is blind to the dangers ahead.
 Through Bluetooth communication, they will share their vision and navigate the course, balancing speed and precision in a race for glory.
 Will they emerge victorious, or will the obstacles claim their journey?

+$\color{#FF0000}{The project specification may be subject to small changes.
+Please always use this website to read the project specification.}$

 ## **1. Track and Starting Point**

 The stage is set.
 A sleek, polished arena stretches 5 meters long and 2 meters wide.
 The walls shimmer with the promise of a challenge.
 At the starting point, the two cars sit still, their engines humming softly.
 In front of them lies the obstacle-strewn track, their adversary for the day.